Security Audit

 supabase received a trust score of 65/100, placing it in the Caution category.
 This skill has some security considerations that users should review before deployment.

-SkillShield's automated analysis identified 4 findings: 2 critical, 2 high, 0 medium, and 0 low severity.
-Key findings include Potential for Command Injection via CLI arguments, Direct exposure of secrets management commands leading to credential harvesting, Potential for data exfiltration and arbitrary file access via storage commands.
+SkillShield's automated analysis identified 3 findings: 2 critical, 1 high, 0 medium, and 0 low severity.
+Key findings include Potential for Command Injection in CLI arguments, Direct exposure of secrets and potential for data exfiltration, Broad access to Supabase project management.

-The analysis covered 4 layers: manifest_analysis, llm_behavioral_safety, static_code_analysis, dependency_graph.
-The llm_behavioral_safety layer scored lowest at 10/100, indicating areas for improvement.
+The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
+The LLM Behavioral Safety layer scored lowest at 25/100, indicating areas for improvement.

 Layer Breakdown